AlexisMichalowski/DC_Coral/README.md

 ### Install

 To run a submission and the notebook you will need the dependencies listed in `requirements.txt`.
-You can install install the dependencies with the following command-line:
+You can install the required dependencies with the following command-line:

 ```bash